ehrlichandreas/tutorial-carreer-software-development/001-introduction-computer-science-software-development.md

 Networking relies on various protocols and standards, which define the rules and conventions for communication between devices.
 Some examples of networking protocols include TCP/IP (Transmission Control Protocol/Internet Protocol), which is the main protocol used on the internet, and HTTP (Hypertext Transfer Protocol), which is used to transfer web pages and other types of data.

-In software development, networking and communication skills are important for a number of tasks, such as:
+In software development, networking and communication skills are important for several tasks, such as:

 - Developing client-server applications: These are applications that use a central server to store and process data, and clients that are used to access the data.